pancudaniel7/go-restful-api-example/README.md

 2. Click on an API request to view its details.
 3. Hit the `Send` button to execute the request and see the response.

+### RESTful API and Hypermedia
+The highest maturity level in REST, known as **Level3**: Hypermedia Controls" (based on the Richardson Maturity Model), emphasizes the use of Hypermedia as the Engine of Application State (HATEOAS).At this stage, server responses include hypermedia links that guide clients towards other relevant actions and resources.
+This design principle abstracts the API into a self-descriptive, navigable format.It enables clients to dynamically discover and interact with the API's capabilities without prior knowledge of its structure, making applications more adaptive, scalable, and easier to evolve.
+This level epitomizes the full realization of REST by enhancing client-server interaction with comprehensive, context-aware hypermedia.

 ---

 This project was created to demonstrate the principles of building a RESTful API with Go, showcasing effective practices in structuring and testing API endpoints.